iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 ---
+title: Arithmancia Automatorum
-title: Explicitly Constructing Finite Automata for Divisibility
+subtitle: A Painfully Explicitly Construction of The Minimal DFA for Divisibility
-keywords: [math, automata]
+keywords: [math, automata, modular arithmetic]
 date: 2025-05-08
 description:
+  Did you know that Finite Automata can recognize divisibility?
+  To find one such automaton, the procedure is simple but constructing the minimal one requires a lot of modular arithmetic.
 suppress-bibliography: true
 ---